collins-isiwu/library/README.md

 accounts/form.py contains the UserChangeForm and UserCreationForm for changing and creating the user information.

 Head to accounts/test.py The file contains test for CustomUser.

+##### templates App
+This app is incharge of delivering all my templates to the end-user while simultaneously interacting with the database to create a dynamic page.